MozillaDataScience/outreachy-datascience-2019/initial_contribution/README.md

 * Perform data cleaning, if necessary.
   - Again, explain your methodology and  reasoning behind it.
 * **Primary Task** - Answer the following questions:
-   - Which single field in `datasets.csv` best describes the `SalesPrice` field?
+   - Which single field in `datasets.csv` best describes the `SalePrice` field?
      - Why did you choose this field?
 Please thoroughly explain your reasoning.

 # Submission